-Every researcher has heard about randomisation, but what is it for and how is it used?
-In this article we will explain the concept and how it can be applied in practice.
+Randomization is a key feature of clinical trials aiming for a valuable study outcome.
+In this article we will explain the concept, its purpose and how it can be applied in practice.

-Randomization is most often found in clinical trials.
-Clinical trials are performed to provide insights about the efficacy of an intervention (e.g. treatments or changes in behaviour).
-Usually a trial aims to compare two or more groups of patients on a specific outcome, for example the survival rate) given two treatment options, or a treatment option versus a control (no treatment).
+Clinical trials are performed to provide insights about the efficacy and effectiveness of an intervention (e.g. treatments or changes in behavior).
+Usually a trial aims to compare two or more groups of patients on a specific outcome, (for example the survival rate) given two treatment options, or a treatment option versus a control (no treatment).

-An extension to the normal RCT, often used in research along with placebos (a non-therapeutic way to mimic the process of administering treatment, like a sugar pill), is the double-blind randomised controlled trial.
+An extension to the normal RCT, often used in research along with placebos (a non-therapeutic way to mimic the process of administering treatment, like a sugar pill), is the double-blind randomized controlled trial.
 The term double-blind refers to the fact that both the researcher and the patient do not know which randomization group the patient was allocated to.
 The advantage of this blinding is twofold: the researcher cannot affect the outcome of the study by treating patients in the intervention group differently and the patient is not influenced by knowing whether he or she received the placebo.

 How does randomization work?